Azure/azure-functions-powershell-worker/docs/designs/PowerShell-AzF-Overall-Design.md

 ## Summary

 This document discusses the design of the PowerShell language worker as in its status quo.
-This is an on-going project that just reached its second private preview.
-More iterations will be awaiting us to add new features.
+This is an on-going project, and more iterations will be awaiting us to add new features.
 This document will be updated regularly with the progress of the project.